-Negotiations are currently under way to implement two commercial-scale geologic CO2 sequestration demonstrations in the PCOR Partnership region-one in the United States and one in Canada.
-It is envisioned that both of these demonstrations will occur in the relatively rural areas in Region A.
+Negotiations are currently under way to implement two commercial-scale geologic CO_2 sequestration demonstrations in the PCOR Partnership region-one in the United States and one in Canada.
+It is envisioned that both of these demonstrations will occur in relatively rural areas in Region A.

-Once the specific character and location of the demonstrations has been determined and agreements have been completed, the PCOR Partnership outreach team will meet with the partner representatives to develop plans for the demonstration-level outreach.
-It is envisioned that the partners performing the demonstrations would be in charge of overall outreach with the PCOR Partnership providing assistance.
-The PCOR Partnership will prepare a site outreach action plan with the partner outlining the Partnership's role; support the partner with outreach materials as appropriate, including press releases; and will track outreach activities and report on the outreach to DOE as appropriate.
+Once the specific character and location of the demonstrations have been determined and agreements have been completed, the PCOR Partnership outreach team will meet with partner representatives to develop plans for the demonstration-level outreach.
+Because the partners are major and, in some cases, international energy companies, it is envisioned that the partners performing the demonstrations would be in charge of overall outreach, with the PCOR Partnership providing assistance.